NovaMods/nova-renderer/docs/DescriptorIndexingGuide.md

 When you create an descriptor set for an unbounded array with a variable size, you must use the `VkDescriptorSetVariableDescriptorCountAllocateInfo` struct to tell Vulkan the descriptor counts of each set with a variable descriptor count.
 This struct should be in the `pNext` chain of your `VkDescriptorSetAllocateInfo`.

 The spec is worded strangely for this struct.
 Essentially it seems to be the maximum number of descriptors in each of your unbounded arrays.
-Since am unbounded array must be the last binding in a descritor set, there can only be one unbounded array per descriptor set.
-This means you only need to specify one count per descriptor set - which is exaclty what `VkDescriptorSetVariableDescriptorCountAllocateInfo` has you do
+Since am unbounded array must be the last binding in a descriptor set, there can only be one unbounded array per descriptor set.
+This means you only need to specify one count per descriptor set - which is exactly what `VkDescriptorSetVariableDescriptorCountAllocateInfo` has you do

 You don't need to worry about descriptor counts for sets that don't have any unbounded arrays - or if you do, the spec doesn't make that clear - but you absolutely do need to worry about descriptor counts for sets that _do_ have unbounded arrays.
 If you're like me and you get your descriptor sizes from shader reflection, you'll need to propagate that information to where you create your descriptor sets.
 I simply pass down an array of the descriptor counts of variable size descriptors in each descriptor set as an array of ints, this strategy will probably work for you